pacifics/PassDao/README.md

 Public functions are :

-- Proposal to create a new project and to work as a project manager of PASS DAO

-- Proposal to be a contractor of PASS DAO
+- Proposal to be a project manager or a contractor of PASS DAO

 - Submit a Funding proposal